amooma/rails-4.2-book/chapter04-activerecord.md

 >>
 ```

 The result of `where` is always an array.
-Even if it only contains one hit
+Even if it only contains one hit or
-or if no hits are returned.
-If you are looking for the first hit, you
+if no hit is returned.
+If you are looking for the first hit, you need to
-need to combine the method `where` with the method `first`:
+combine the method `where` with the method `first`:

 ```bash
 >> Album.where(release_year: [1966, 1968]).first